Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Notes on the implementation

-are the evaluations of the fundamental solutions of the particles at the quadrature nodes and $M$ is a sparse matrix mapping the global nodes $(y_j)_{j \in \mathcal{J}}$ to the corresponding triangles, multiplied with the quadrature weights.
+are the evaluations of the fundamental solutions of the particles at the quadrature nodes and $M_{\mathcal Q}$ is a sparse matrix mapping the global nodes $(y_j)_{j \in \mathcal{Q}}$ to the corresponding triangles, multiplied with the quadrature weights.

-The matrix $\Phi$ is a Nystr\"om matrix whose approximation by $\mathcal{H}^2$--matrices is discussed in \cref{sec:hierarchical}.
-By applying the mentioned approximation technique, the evaluation of $\underline N_0$ is reduced to linear complexity in both the number of particles and the number of triangles.
+The matrix $\Phi_{\mathcal Q}$ is a Nystr\"om matrix whose approximation by $\mathcal{H}^2$--matrices is discussed in \cref{sec:hierarchical}.
+The evaluation of $\underline N_0$ is reduced to linear complexity in both the number of particles and the number of triangles.
 The Neumann trace $\underline N_1$ is now readily computed by the relation~\eqref{eq:neumann-newton-potential} in linear complexity given the matrices are approximated by $\mathcal{H}^2$--matrices.

 For the computation of the electric field the gradient of the representation formula is evaluated at the positions of the particles.
-In order to efficiently apply the gradient, each evaluation of a component is reformulated as a matrix-vector product.
+In order to efficiently apply the gradient, each evaluation of a component is reformulated as a matrix-vector product, see \cref{alg:electric-field-quadratic}.
 Due to the special structure of the fundamental solution~\eqref{eq:fundamental-solution}, these products are computed simultaneously.
-We illustrate this for the computation of the gradient of the Newton potential.
-For a particle at position $x_i$, the electric field generated by the particles is
+Since